Blue Flower

 Grant: On 19 November 2021 at a site visit we were presented with a cheque for a Green Community Grant from Breckland Council for our project covering Wildlife, Cycling, Renewable Energy, Recycle & Re-Use.

 Wildlife: We installed Nest boxes for various birds, Butterflies, Lizards, Hedgehogs and Dormice with a nest box camera system.
-A Kingfisher nesting tunnel has been installed in the river bank.
+A Kingfisher nesting tunnel was installed in the river bank.
 We have a bird table, feeders & food, and feeder cleaning kit.
+I bought feeders which come apart easily so we can keep them clean.
 We made a wildlife habitat and insect hotel.
-Bat boxes have been put in trees.
+Bat boxes were put in trees.
 This helps many At Risk wildlife species.
-See the Nest Box and Camera page for details and pictures.
+See the Nest Box & Camera page for details, pictures and installations.

-Renewable Energy: Solar panels power: Illuminated shelves; mini fridge; USB sockets to charge phones; nest box cameras; inverter to charge tools; Multimedia Screens to show our water wheel turning and the model mill which are only available on open days, so visitors at other times can see videos.
+Renewable Energy: Solar panels supply power for: Illuminated shelves; mini fridge; USB sockets to charge phones and electric screwdriver; nest box cameras; inverter to charge power tools; Multimedia Screens to show our water wheel turning and the model mill which are only available on open days, so visitors at other times can see videos of them.
 On open days, screens show the restoration and history of the mill.
-The log store, splitter & battery chainsaw provide logs from fallen trees for habitat piles and our stove, over 300 trees were planted making the use of fallen trees renewable.
+The log store, log splitter & battery chainsaw provide logs from fallen trees for habitat piles and fuel for our woodburner stove.
+Over 300 trees had already been planted along the river bank and mill, making the use of fallen trees fully renewable.

-Recycle & Re-Use: Recycle bins are used at open days and work parties.
-Water butts for watering the garden, cleaning finds and filling our water tank were installed.
-Tools and hardware bought with green grant funds enabled us to make many things entirely from re-used materials such as a compost bay, large wildlife habitat, wall mounted habitat, small round table, large rectangular table, shelves for the shed, viewing panel for brick floor, sawing horse and small greenhouse.
+Recycle & Re-Use: We have recycle bins for open days and work parties, water butts for watering the garden, cleaning finds and filling our water tank, we also bought a watering can.
+Tools & hardware bought with grant funds enabled us to make things from re-used materials such as a compost bay, large wildlife habitat, wall mounted habitat, small round table, large rectangular table, shelves for the shed, viewing panel for brick floor, sawing horse and small greenhouse.
 Firebricks from an old storage heater were used for rubble on the track to avoid getting stuck in winter.
-Water based wood treatment preserves old outdoor furniture.
+We bought water based wood treatment to preserve old outdoor furniture.

 Bats: We put up bat boxes at the mill and at The Maltings, we were already bat friendly with compost bay, Primroses, wildflowersnew trees and shrubs.
 The site has plenty of water, Hawthorn, Ivy, and hollow weeds for insects.
-Bats are known to roost in the tunnels.
+Bats roost in our tunnels.

-Purchases: Local Men’s Sheds made Owl, Kestrel, HedgehogSparrow and Dove boxes and a bird table, many made from reclaimed wood.
+Purchases: Local Men’s Sheds made various nest boxes and a bird table, many made from reclaimed wood.
 Display screens are British made from County Durham, our log store was made in Wisbech, many other items were bought from Amazon Smile, supporting British wildlife charities.
+The highest grant spend was on energy, as the solar power system was expensive, the lowest spend was on recycling, as most things in this category were made from re-used materials which were free, and cycling which had only a few low priced items.

 Completion: All grant funds are now spent.
-We cleaned out the Barn Owl and Great Tit boxes ready for next season, birds have used them in the second season.
+We clean out the Barn Owl and Great Tit boxes each season, birds have used them in the following years.
 We recently added two extra compost bins and extended the compost bay as it was overflowing.
 I held back a Kingfisher nest tunnel so it can be built into the river wall when its rebuilt, as this will be the ideal location.

 Graham Bartlett, Project Co-ordinator